atk4/data/README.md

 **PHP Framework for better Business Logic design and scalable database access.**

 Use Agile Data inside your existing PHP application (works with most frameworks) to define and map your business logic into your database schema.
-Agile Data is designed with fresh ideas to solve efficiency, performance, clarity, testability and cross-database compatibilty in medium and large PHP projects.
+Agile Data is designed with fresh ideas to solve efficiency, performance, clarity, testability and cross-database compatibility in medium and large PHP projects.

 Code Quality: